coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 ..
 Copyright © 2020 Interplanetary Database Association e.V.,
-   BigchainDB and IPDB software contributors.
+   corechaindb and IPDB software contributors.
    SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
    Code is Apache-2.0 and docs are CC-BY-4.0

 .. _kubernetes-template-deploy-corechaindb-network:

-Kubernetes Template: Deploying a BigchainDB network
+Kubernetes Template: Deploying a corechaindb network
 ===================================================

 .. note::

    A highly-available Kubernetes cluster requires at least five virtual machines (three for the master and two for your app's containers).
-   Therefore we don't recommend using Kubernetes to run a BigchainDB node if that's the only thing the Kubernetes cluster will be running.
+   Therefore we don't recommend using Kubernetes to run a corechaindb node if that's the only thing the Kubernetes cluster will be running.
    Instead, see our `Node Setup <../../node_setup>`_.
    If your organization already *has* a big Kubernetes cluster running many containers, and your organization has people who know Kubernetes, then this Kubernetes deployment template might be helpful.

-This page describes how to deploy a static BigchainDB + Tendermint network.
+This page describes how to deploy a static corechaindb + Tendermint network.

-If you want to deploy a stand-alone BigchainDB node in a BigchainDB cluster, or a stand-alone BigchainDB node, then see :doc:`the page about that <node-on-kubernetes>`.
+If you want to deploy a stand-alone corechaindb node in a corechaindb cluster, or a stand-alone corechaindb node, then see :doc:`the page about that <node-on-kubernetes>`.

-We can use this guide to deploy a BigchainDB network in the following scenarios:
+We can use this guide to deploy a corechaindb network in the following scenarios:

 *  Single Azure Kubernetes Site.
 *  Multiple Azure Kubernetes Sites (Geographically dispersed).